 Ever thought about how to pronounce gyro?
 It may have the same root word as gyroscope, but this spinning Greek meat deserves a proper Greek pronunciation: “yee-roh.”

 This dated term for food rhymes with whittle—as in “vittle”—not rituals.
-Check out the surprising words that were added to the dictionary this year.

 How to pronounce ESPRESSO

 The Italian coffee is pronounced how it’s spelled, “es-press-o,” and note there is no “x.”
 In France it’s sometimes called “un express” and then it’s fine to say the “x.”

 Even worldly Veronica Lodge on Riverdale got this one wrong.
 The French phrase translates directly as “good word,” and is often used to mean a “witty remark.”
 To say it properly, barely pronounce that “n,” adding a little nasal tone, and don’t say the T at all.
 It’s kind of like “bohn mo” And when you pluralize it, don’t say the “s.”

 The “bon” in “bon appetit” isn’t exactly the same as the “bon” in “bon mot.”
 Because “appetit” starts with a vowel, you blur the “n” at the end of “bon” into the “a.”
 The “t” at the end of “appetit” is silent.
 So, it’s like “bo-nap-e-tea.”
 If you say these 9 words, we can tell were you grew up.

 How you pronounce this cookie depends on exactly which one you’re referring to.
 The beautifully-colored French almond-based sandwich cookies are pronounced “mac-a-ron,” with that tricky nasally “n” that you barely pronounce at the end.
 If you’re talking about several macarons, the “s” is silent.
 A macaroon, with the “oo” stretched out as in “moon,” is the coconut haystack cookie.
 And you do say the S when you have a plate of them.